marbellu/todone/README.md

 New version is much more consistent and looks modern and simple.
 I took more things into consideration when redesigning Todone.
 For example, I added a tagging system and made the home page clearer.
 I changed the fonts and colors to create a more cohesive and user-friendly experience.

 ## Features and Technical Stack
 ### Core Features

 The current version of Todone includes several core features that make it a functional and user-friendly task management app:
-Core Features

-User authentication system allowing secure access to personal tasks
+- User authentication system allowing secure access to personal tasks
 - Create, edit (the UI needs to be modified), and delete tasks with customizable details
 - Task tagging system for better organization
 - Advanced filtering system: